 Three benefits to RPA across every industry include:

 Efficiency: Digital Workers don’t require breaks

 - Available 24 hours a day, 365 days a year.

-- Where human beings require breaks and rest, robots (or “digital workers”) do not.
+- Where human beings require breaks and rest, digital workers do not.

 - Automated processes are virtual and can run continuously.